mgrebenets/SpriteKitAutoLayout/README.md

 ## Roadmap

-- Support for non-default anchor points for SKScene (now works fine with (0.5, 0.5) only).
+- Support for non-default anchor points for SKScene.
+Now works fine with (0.5, 0.5) only.
 - Support for concept of intrinsic size for SKLabelNode and SKSpriteNode.
 - More and more unit tests!
 - Make it more lightweight by using dummy subclass of CALayer for UIView instances.